Almost Human (TV series)

 Almost Human is an American science fiction/crime drama that aired on Fox.
-The series was created by J. H. Wyman for Frequency Films, Bad Robot Productions and Warner Bros.
+The series was created by J. H. Wyman for Frequency Films, Bad Robot and Warner Bros.
 Television, with Wyman, Bryan Burk and J. J. Abrams as its executive producers.
 It stars Karl Urban as a police detective in 2048 who is reluctantly paired with an android partner played by Michael Ealy.
 The series premiered on November 17, 2013, and aired through March 3, 2014.
 After a single season, Fox cancelled the series on April 29, 2014.

 Premise

-In 2048, the uncontrollable evolution of science and technology has caused crime rates to rise an astounding 400%.
+In 2048, the unrestrained evolution of science and technology has caused crime rates to rise an astounding 400%.
 To combat this, the overwhelmed police force has implemented a new policy: every human police officer is paired with a lifelike combat-model android.

-John Kennex (Karl Urban), a troubled detective, has a reason to hate these new robot partners.
-Almost two years previously, Kennex and his squad were raiding the hideout of a violent gang known as InSyndicate, but ended up being ambushed and outgunned.
+Set in New Pittsburg, John Kennex (Karl Urban), a troubled detective, has a reason to hate these new robot partners.
+Almost two years previously, Kennex and his squad were raiding the hideout of a violent gang known as inSyndicate, but ended up being ambushed and outgunned.
 Kennex tried to save his badly injured partner, but the accompanying logic-based android officer abandoned them both because the wounded man's chances of survival were low and it wouldn't have been "logical" to save him.
 An explosion then took off Kennex's leg and killed his partner.

 After waking up from a 17-month coma, Kennex has to deal with a cybernetic prosthetic leg and huge gaps in his memory, which he tries to recover through visits to a black market memory-recovery doctor called a Recollectionist, in the city slums.
-Besides trying to remember as much as he can about the raid and The Syndicate, he is also coming to terms with being abandoned by his ex-girlfriend Anna.
+Besides trying to remember as much as he can about the raid and the inSyndicate, he is also coming to terms with being abandoned by his ex-girlfriend Anna.

 Kennex is then recalled to the force by Captain Sandra Maldonado (Lili Taylor), and partnered with a standard-issue MX-43 android, which he soon throws from a moving vehicle, when it threatens to report his unusual behavior.
 He is assigned a replacement android, an older DRN model originally decommissioned for police work and about to be transferred to the Space Station.
 Created to be as close to human as possible, the DRN androids have trouble dealing with some of their own emotional responses, which was the reason they were replaced by the logic-based MX units.
 Kennex's unit, known as Dorian (Michael Ealy), immediately proves himself unique, with a clear dislike of being referred to as a "synthetic", and a dry, friendly, sarcasm-oriented wit.
 Key to the story arc is the growth and development of Kennex and Dorian's relationship.